Cell references: r1c1, r5c5

 Sudoku players reference cells as r<row>c<col>. r1c1 is the top-left cell. r9c9 is the bottom-right. r5c5 is the centre.
 Rows are numbered top-to-bottom, columns left-to-right.
-Some books use 1–9 for both; others write R1C1.
+Some books use uppercase R1C1.
 The standard is the same.

 Pencil marks (candidates)

 Small digits written in an empty cell to record which values are still possible.
-There are two common styles: positional(the digit goes where it would visually go inside a 3×3 mini-grid within the cell) and list (just comma-separated digits).
-Positional is faster to scan visually.
+Two common styles:

 Cage notation (killer sudoku)